PHRaposo/Cluster-Engine-Library-for-OpenMusic/Cluster-Engine 1.1/README.md

  - The function rpredefine-meter was corrected;
  - New Function: cluster-engine3 - unlimited number of voices.
  - Thanks to Teemu Heinonen for catching this bug and for the suggestion for the engine with unlimited voices.

+* UPDATE january/2024
+  - Added the new function fix-ompatch-rule to avoid lexical closure errors in OM;
+  - Added the new file 10b-OM-sharp-interface.lisp only for OM# compatibility.

 ** References

-Sandred, Ö. (2010) PWMC, a Constraint-Solving System for Generating Music Scores. /Computer Music Journal/.
-34(2), 8–24.
+Sandred, ‚Ä¶.
+(2010) PWMC, a Constraint-Solving System for Generating Music Scores. /Computer Music Journal/.
+34(2), 8√ê24.

 Vincenot, J. (2017) LISP in Max: Exploratory Computer-Aided Composition in Real-Time. /ICMC 2017/.